 The overnight / live aboard operators also come to the Outer Reef sites.
-Boats like Ocean Quest and Kangaroo Explorer are like floating hotels that move form Reef to Reef so offer 2-day 1-night, or 3-day 2-night options as standard.
+Boats like Ocean Quest and Reef Encounter are like floating hotels that move form Reef to Reef so offer 2-day 1-night, or 3-day 2-night options as standard.
 However, you could stay as many days as you wanted.

 Some of the more well-known dive sites include Norma and Saxon Reefs.
 Hastings, Thetford, and Briggs Reefs.
 All very similar and each company has its own moorings just for its guests.

 Some operators have large permanent pontoons (Reef Magic for example) at Outer Reef sites like Moore Reef where you can get off of the boat and enjoy snorkelling, glass bottom boats plus introductory and certified diving.
 Great for families.

 Trips to the Outer Reef go every day.

 Starting to the north of Cairns, and finishing to the east of Lizard Island, the Ribbon Reefs are a stunning chain of 10 individual reefs.
 Fringing the edge of the continental shelf, this 200km stretch of the Great Barrier Reef lies in a remote region of North Queensland and is only accessible by a few liveaboards.
 The best known ones are Mike Ball and Spirit of Freedom both of whom depart on Mondays and Thursdays (the Thursday trip includes a day outside the Reef to the Coral Sea visiting Osprey Reef where the visibility is over 30m and has huge drop offs around 1,000m.
 Large pelagic fish can be found here, and its famous for the shark feed dives).